-Basking in the warm glow of our 1993 success streak, and feeling that our buying public enjoyed books on the “edge”, I led the company ever further across the line that separates safety from extreme exploration.
-Each of our titles managed to test the mettle of the bookstores, and each book passed user examination with success.
+Basking in the warm glow of our 1993 success streak and convinced the buying public enjoyed tec books on the "edge," I led the company further across the line separating the safe subjects from extreme exploration.
+Each of our cutting-edge titles tested the mettle of the bookstores, and each book successfully passed user examination and sales.
 Waite Group Press expanded, as did its book output.
-We published 10 books that spring; 19 books altogether–a record high.
+We published ten books that spring, 19 books altogether–a record high.

 - Artificial Life Lab

 - Simple C++ Learn C++ using the POOP Method

 - Ray Tracing Worlds with POV-Ray

 - Ray Tracing for the Macintosh

 - Simple Internet